 If you are thinking of forgoing table and seating assignments altogether, we have one word for you, don’t.
 It’s very stressful for your guests to try to figure out where to sit and places a huge strain on the catering staff.
 We suggest opting for an easy to read seating chart and escort cards to keep the night moving along.
+We have a great example of an escort card display shown here.

 Once cocktail hour is over, you’ll want to get the reception started right away.
 We advise to start dinner service within 30 minutes of your guests taking their seat.
 It’s been a long day for everyone, so you’ll want to avoid cranky guests by serving food early in the reception.